It seems to me that there is a similarity between Rheumatoid Arthritis,

 spent vast amounts of money on natural and alternative therapies, and

-helped.
+that helped.
 I had more good days than bad days.
-I even had the occasional
+I even had the

-excellent day.
+occasional excellent day.
 I had learned to pace myself.
-I was very careful with diet and
+I was very careful

-sleep.
-I came to the conclusion, pretty early on, that most of the natural
+with diet and sleep.
+I came to the conclusion, pretty early on, that most of

-therapies had anti-inflammatory properties.
-Some were very expensive and
+the natural therapies had anti-inflammatory properties.
+Some were very

 Ginger also seemed to be a good anti-inflammatory, so I would sip lemon,